 After birth, I felt proud of myself and confident that I would transition easily to motherhood.

 I remember being pregnant and assuming that once my baby arrived, I would simply carry on being myself…expect with a baby in tow.

 I was wrong!

 While I had prepared for birth, and hypnobirthing absolutely gave me the outcomes I wanted – feeling in control, able to cope with the intensity of labour, and welcoming my baby into the world in a peaceful and positive way – I had completely underestimated the challenges inherent in those first few weeks and months.

-I was left feeling overwhelmed, stressed, and exhausted.
+I began motherhood feeling overwhelmed, stressed, and exhausted.
 I didn’t know where to turn for help and I really didn’t even know what I actually needed help with!
 So, I struggled on.

 Eventually I began to emerge from the haze that is life with a newborn, and I found myself ready to discover what my life as a mother would look like.